pi-apps/pi-sdk-integration-guide/README.md

 1. Send API request to the Pi server to create a payment
 > Similarly to the U2A payments where app developers create a payment using the Pi SDK's `createPayment` method, you need to implement a method that creates a payment through an API endpoint `api.minepi.com/v2/payments`.
-- Notice that unlike U2A payment, which requires the Server-Side Approval, your SDK can automatically approve A2U payments, as the flow starts from the app side, not from the user side.
+- Unlike U2A payment, which requires the Server-Side Approval, A2U payments do not require any approval from the developer before a transaction can be sumitted, since the flow starts from the app side and not from the user's side.

 2. Load the account
 > You need to look up the account every time before submitting a transaction, even if the Pi server gave you its address in the past.
-That's because the account could have been destroyed on the blockchain or the user could have changed their actuve wallet.
+That's because the account could have been destroyed on the blockchain or the user could have changed their active wallet.
 By following this recommendation, developers can save the transaction fee that might have been wasted and avoid sending Pi to the wrong address.
 Remember that the transaction fee still gets spent even if a transaction fails.

 3. Build the transaction
 > You need to build a transaction with the relevant data such as the recipient's wallet address.